Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Detecting Obstructions to (relative) hyperbolicity on the complex of free factors

-\begin{definition}(Sink of an automorphism)\cite[Section 4.3]{GGrelhyp} Given any exponentially growing outer automorphism $\phi$ of $\F$, consider the full list of attracting laminations $\{\Lambda_q\}_{q = 1}^r$ and let If $\phi$ is not exponentially growing define $\mathcal{K}^*_\phi = \{[\F]\}$.
-We shall call $\mathcal{K}_\phi^*$ the \emph{nonattracting sink} of $\phi$.
-We have, \end{definition} \begin{lemma} Given an exponentially growing, rotationless $\phi\in\out$ and its nonattracting sink $\mathcal{K}^*_\phi$, we have \begin{enumerate} \item The nonattracting sink of $\phi$ is an admissible subgroup system for $\phi$. \item A conjugacy class is carried by $\mathcal{K}^*_\phi$ if and only if it is not weakly attracted to any attracting lamination of $\phi$. \item A conjugacy class is carried by $\mathcal{K}^*_\phi$ if and only if it is either fixed by $\phi$ or grows polynomially under iteration by $\phi$. \item $K^*_\phi = \mathcal{F}\cup \{[\langle a_1\rangle], \ldots, [\langle a_p\rangle]\}$, for some free factor system $\mathcal{F}$ and $a_i\in\F$ where $[a_i]$ is fixed by $\phi$. \item If $\mathcal{K}^*_\phi$ has only infinite cyclic components, then no conjugacy class has nontrivial polynomial growth under iteration by $\phi$. \end{enumerate} \end{lemma} \begin{proof} (1) and (2) follows from \cite[Corollary 4.13]{GGrelhyp}.
+The nonattracting sink $\mathcal{K}^*_\phi$ of $\phi$ is thus a $\phi-$invariant malnormal subgroup system which carries all conjugacy classes which are either fixed or grow polynomially under iteration by $\phi$.
+Thus, by construction, the nonattracting sink is designed to trap obstructions to hyperbolicity properties of the extension groups.
+We have, \end{definition} \begin{lemma} Given an exponentially growing $\phi\in\out$ and its nonattracting sink $\mathcal{K}^*_\phi$, we have \begin{enumerate} \item The nonattracting sink of $\phi$ is an admissible subgroup system for $\phi$. \item A conjugacy class is carried by $\mathcal{K}^*_\phi$ if and only if it is not weakly attracted to any attracting lamination of $\phi$. \item A conjugacy class is carried by $\mathcal{K}^*_\phi$ if and only if it is either fixed by $\phi$ or grows polynomially under iteration by $\phi$. \item $K^*_\phi = \mathcal{F}\cup \{[F_1], \ldots, [F_p]\}$, for some free factor system $\mathcal{F}$ and finite rank $\phi-$invariant subgroups $F_i\in\F$, each of which is a geometric component of the nonattracting subgroup system of some geometric lamination of $\phi$. \item If $\mathcal{K}^*_\phi$ has only infinite cyclic components, then no conjugacy class has nontrivial polynomial growth under iteration by $\phi$. \end{enumerate} \end{lemma} \begin{proof} (1) and (2) follows from \cite[Corollary 4.13]{GGrelhyp}.
 (3) follows from the fact that any conjugacy class grows exponentially under iteration by $\phi$ if and only if it is weakly attracted to some attracting lamination of $\phi$ under iteration.

-(4) follows from the proof of part (1) of \cite[Proposition 4.2]{GGrelhyp}.
+(4) follows from the proof of part (1) of \cite[Proposition 4.12]{GGrelhyp}.